Lauren-Black/PAL/README.md

 # Interaction-Design-2-PAL
- This is a repository for commented code of in-class examples, with the intention of support student understanding of in-class lessons
+ This is a repository for commented code of in-class examples, meant to be used as a reference to support student understanding of in-class material.